freqtrade/freqtrade/docs/hyperopt.md

 # Hyperopt

 This page explains how to tune your strategy by finding the optimal parameters, a process called hyperparameter optimization.
-The bot uses several algorithms included in the `scikit-optimize` package to accomplish this.
+The bot uses algorithms included in the `scikit-optimize` package to accomplish this.
 The search will burn all your CPU cores, make your laptop sound like a fighter jet and still take a long time.

 In general, the search for best parameters starts with a few random combinations (see [below](#reproducible-results) for more details) and then uses Bayesian search with a ML regressor algorithm (currently ExtraTreesRegressor) to quickly find a combination of parameters in the search hyperspace that minimizes the value of the [loss function](#loss-functions).

-Hyperopt requires historic data to be available, just as backtesting does.
+Hyperopt requires historic data to be available, just as backtesting does (hyperopt runs backtesting many times with different parameters).
 To learn how to get data for the pairs and exchange you're interested in, head over to the [Data Downloading](data-download.md) section of the documentation.

 !!!
 Bug
     Hyperopt can crash when used with only 1 CPU Core as found out in [Issue #1133](https://github.com/freqtrade/freqtrade/issues/1133)

 !!!
 Note
-    Since 2021.4 release you no longer have to write a separate hyperopt class.
-Legacy method is still supported, but it is no longer a preferred way of hyperopting.
-Legacy documentation is available at [Legacy Hyperopt](hyperopt_legacy.md).
+    Since 2021.4 release you no longer have to write a separate hyperopt class, but can configure the parameters directly in the strategy.
+    The legacy method is still supported, but it is no longer the recommended way of setting up hyperopt.
+    The legacy documentation is available at [Legacy Hyperopt](hyperopt_legacy.md).

 ## Install hyperopt dependencies